thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow-informational.md

 Over time, this means the Origin is able to track croissants aficionados.

-To mitigate this, we recommend:
+To mitigate this, we RECOMMEND:
 1. The initial PrivateToken to be provided by an Issuer not in control of the Origin.
 The joint Origin/Attester/Issuer model SHOULD NOT be used.
 2. Clients to reset their state regularly with the initial Issuer.

 ## Sending multiple tokens